-PHI 2291 Directed Readings in Philosophy, REL 2291 Directed Readings in Religious Studies PHI 4492 Capstone - Senior Thesis, or REL 4492 Capstone - Senior Thesis

-Contact: Dr. Hadley, Religious Studies

-POLITICAL SCIENCE - SOCIAL WORK (76 HRS.)
+- PHI 2291 Directed Readings in Philosophy, REL 2291 Directed Readings in Religious Studies - PHI 4492 Capstone Senior Thesis, or REL 4492 Capstone - Senior Thesis Contact: Dr. Alles, Religious Studies POLITICAL SCIENCE - SOCIAL WORK (76 HRS.)
 The major is designed for students who are interested in assessing and addressing sociopolitical problems at the local, state, and federal level.
 Students will study the impact of public policy as it pertains to specific populations and institutions.
 In addition, students will become familiar with the development and analysis of public policy.
 International problems and the responsibility of the United States to these countries from both political as well as social perspectives will also be considered.
 The curriculum includes an emphasis on human behavior and the social environment and its relationship to public opinion, administration, interest groups, and campaign politics.
 Students are required to participate in an internship during their senior year in a public agency, which involves an integration of macro- and micro-level issues and activities.
 This major should be strongly considered by students who have a career interest in community organization, social action legislation, and policy-making.
 Several graduate schools, including the University of Maryland, offer simultaneous degrees in social work and law.
 Required Social Work courses (44 hrs.)

-SWK 2202 The Family

-SWK 2214 Human Behavior in the Social Environment

-SWK 2217 The Institution of Social Work

-SWK 3322 Social Work Practice I SWK 3349 Methods in Social Work

-SWK 4417/4418 Field Instruction in Social Work I & II

-SWK 4415/4416 Field Instruction Seminar I & II

-SWK 3325 Managing Systems in a Macro Environment

-Required Political Science courses (32 hrs.)
-PSI 1101 Introduction to Political Science PSI 2201 American Political Institutions

-PSI 2202 State and Local Government

-PSI 2207 American Public Policy

-Four courses selected from the following:

-PSI 2216 Campaigns and Elections

-PSI 3305 Public Administration

-PSI 3308 American Constitutional Law PSI/CCS 3310 Politics of Developing

-Areas

-PSI 2265 International Human Rights

-PSI 2265 Identity Politics

-PSI 3333 Conflict Resolution

-Special Topics courses presently offered or planned for the future.

-Contacts: Dr. C. Neal, Political Science and International Studies: Dr. Rees, Social Work

-PSYCHOLOGY - SOCIOLOGY (56 HRS.)
+SWK 2202 The Family SWK 2214 Human Behavior in the Social Environment - SWK 2217 Marginalized Cultures & Macro Intervention - SWK 2218 Social Welfare Policy - SWK 3322 Social Work Practice I - SWK 3349 Methods in Social Work Research - SWK 4409 Social Work Practice II - SWK 4417/4418 Field Instruction in Social Work I & II - SWK 4415/4416 Field Instruction Seminar I & II DUALS Required Political Science courses (32 hrs.)
+PSI 1101 Introduction to Political Science PSI 2201 American Political Institutions PSI 2202 State and Local Government PSI 2207 American Public Policy Four courses selected from the following: - PSI 2216 Campaigns and Elections PSI 3305 Public Administration PSI 3308 American Constitutional Law PSI/CCS 3310 Politics of Developing Areas PSI 2265 International Human Rights\ PSI 2265 Identity Politics\ PSI 3333 Conflict Resolution - \Special Topics courses presently offered or planned for the future.
+Contacts: Dr. Leahy, Political Science and International Studies; Dr. Rees, Social Work PSYCHOLOGY - SOCIOLOGY (56 HRS.)
 Required: